 - How do we replicate this on the site?

 - Our support team will need to write a reply simply asking for more clarification about what the issue is.

 Hello - I can't load a landing page on one of my pages.
 Why is this?

 - Which specific page on your site doesn't work?

 - Before we investigate, we will need to be sure where the issue occurs

-The important thing to bare in mind is to describe the problem, how to replicate, the result and expected result in as short and concise way as possible that contains no ambiguity.
+The important thing to bear in mind is to describe the problem, how to replicate, the result, and expected result in an as short and concise way as possible that contains no ambiguity.